marinegrandgeorge/webcloud/README.md

         Enter yes if they ask you
         Go to your browser and enter your server's ip adress

-        If you have correctly follow the different steps, the deployment should have worked
+        If you have correctly followed the different steps, the deployment should have succesfully worked.